Sending Scores to Colleges

 - Once an order is submitted, it cannot be canceled.

-Flexible score reports for fee-waiver eligible students
+Flexible score reports for students eligible for free waivers

 - Can be used while the student is in high school